telerik/xaml-docs/controls/radtransitioncontrol/radtransition-events-overview.md

         End Sub
     {{endregion}}

-* __TransitionStatusChanged__ - this event is fired anytime there is a change in the content and the transition animation.
+* __TransitionStatusChanged__: This event is fired anytime there is a change in the content and the transition animation.
 The event handler receives two arguments:

     * The __sender__ argument contains the RadTransitionControl.
 This argument is of type object, but can be cast to the RadTransitionControl type.